 Michael T. Heffernan, R.Ph., Chairman, President and Chief Executive Officer.
 Mr. Heffernan has served as our President and Chief Executive Officer and as a member of our board of directors since October 2003.
 Mr. Heffernan has over twenty-five years of experience in the pharmaceutical and related healthcare industries.
 He was previously the Founder, President and Chief Executive Officer of Onset Therapeutics, LLC, a dermatology-focused company that developed and commercialized products for the treatment of skin-related illnesses and was responsible for the spin-off of the business from the Company to create PreCision Dermatology, Inc. Mr. Heffernan has held prior positions as Co-Founder, President and Chief Executive Officer of Clinical Studies Ltd., a pharmaceutical contract research organization that was sold to PhyMatrix Corp., or PhyMatrix, and as President and Chief Executive Officer of PhyMatrix.
 Mr. Heffernan started his career at Eli Lilly and Company, where he served in numerous sales and marketing roles.
 Since 2012, Mr. Heffernan has served on the board of directors of Ocata Therapeutics, Inc. (NASDAQ: OCAT) and currently serves as its Chairman.
 He also serves on the board of directors of Veloxis Pharmaceuticals A/S (CPH: VELO) (March 2015 to present).
-Mr. Heffernan previously served on the board of directors of Connecticut with a B.S. in Pharmacy in 1987 and is a Registered Pharmacist.
+Mr. Heffernan previously served on the board of directors of Cornerstone Therapeutics Inc. (now known as Chiesi USA, Inc.) (NASDAQ: CRTX) and two privately held companies.
+Mr. Heffernan graduated from the University of Connecticut with a B.S. in Pharmacy in 1987 and is a Registered Pharmacist.